logux/docs/guide/concepts/subscription.md

 </details>

-## The best way to use subscriptions
+## Subscription

 <details open><summary>Redux client</summary>

-### React hook

-`useSubscription` hook automatically subscribes during component render and unsubscribe when a component is unmounted.
+`useSubscription` React hook automatically subscribes during component render and unsubscribe when a component is unmounted.
 For instance, when you will render some page, this page will automatically request that data from the server.

 `useSubscription` returns `true` during the downloading current state.
 You should show some loader at that moment.